 As mandated by Council, the Institutional Forum identified University stakeholders and individuals in occupational positions whose participation was seen essential to the achievement of the objectives of the summit and to the implementation of the recommendations that would be derived from the summit.
 The list includes the student parliament, members of the working groups, faculty representatives, the unions, middle, executive and senior leadership and representatives of the broader community including head teachers.
 The table in Appendix C is a list of summit invitees that reflects the number of individuals that each stakeholder group was invited to nominate as participants.
 Whilst identified stakeholder representatives were invited to attend, the summit was also left open to members of the institution who, not having been invited to participate as stakeholder representatives nevertheless came to the Barratt Lecture Theatre complex where the summit was held.
-Over the course of the two days, two hundred and eight members of the Rhodes University community signed the registers as participants in the proceedings of the summit.
+Over the course of the summit.
 Of these, sixty-five were students.
 A number of attendees did not sign any of the registers.
-Thus, for example, in notes taken by scribes, the number of participants reflected in some breakaway groups (e.g. student and governance) is more than that of the number of individuals who had pre-registered to participate in a particular group.
+Thus, for example, in notes taken by scribes, the number of participants reflected in some breakaway groups (e.g. student and governance) is more than that of the number of individuals who had preregistered to participate in a particular group.
 Whilst in two breakaway groups participants who attended were again asked to register in some form, this practice was not applied in all groups.
 Again, even though participants were encouraged to distribute themselves evenly across the breakaway groups, an even distribution was not achieved.
 The list of summit attendees and break- away groups' participants is given in Appendix D.